yvangodard/shortcode-menu/readme.txt

 The main feature is that, we have enhanced the sub menu to display it more effectively.
 You can disable this feature.

-To create your shortcode without writing any code.
-Just use our shortcode creator for your menu.
+We will create your shortcode for you in just simpple steps.

 == Installation ==

 1. Upload 'menu-shortcode' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Shortcode Menus' tab.
+3. Go to 'Shortcode Menu' tab.
 4. Create the shortcode.
 5. Copy the shortcode and paste in your widgets, posts or pages.